databendlabs/databend/docs/doc/14-sql-commands/80-setting-cmds/01-set-global.md

 title: SET
 ---

-Changes the value of a setting.
-To show all the current settings, use [SHOW SETTINGS](show-settings.md).
+Changes the value and/or level of a system setting.
+To show all the current settings, use [SHOW SETTINGS](../40-show/show-settings.md).

 See also: [UNSET](02-unset.md)